 Option 11 allows you to specify multiple IPv4 addresses.
-Use this option to specify the addresses of the streaming NICs on the Provisioning Services server.
+Use this option to specify the addresses of the streaming NICs on the provisioning server.
 You can specify more than four addresses.
 The UEFI bootstrap reads all addresses then uses round-robin to select one address to connect to.

 Option 17 takes precedence over option 11.

 The Root Path option is typically used with iSCSI to specify the server and virtual disk to start.
-Provisioning Services uses the following format to specify the server address:
+Citrix Provisioning uses the following format to specify the server address:

 Associating a target device with a bootstrap

 Use the BOOTPTAB file to associate a target device with a specific bootstrap.
-At Provisioning Services 7.7, the following changes have been made to the format of the BOOTPTAB file to support mixed legacy and UEFI environments:
+The following issues apply to the format of the BOOTPTAB file to support mixed legacy and UEFI environment:

-- The ‘ar’ tag specifies the architecture of the target device’s boot environment.
+artag specifies the architecture of the target device’s boot environment.
 You can make multiple entries for the same MAC address but different architectures.
-This is for use with hardware that supports both legacy BIOS and UEFI booting.
+This tag is useful for hardware supporting both legacy BIOS and UEFI booting.

 - Wildcards are not supported.
-If an entry for a given MAC address is not found in the BOOTPTAB file, the registry is searched for an appropriate value for the architecture.
-If neither is found, a default value is used.
+If an entry for a given MAC address is not found in the BOOTPTAB file, a default value is used.